-You can use these links in your lessons or else explain to your learners that they can watch them at home on a PC, laptop or on their mobile phones.
+You can watch these links in your lessons, at home on a PC, laptop or on mobile phones.

-To download these workbooks or learn more about the project, visit the Sasol Inzalo Foundation website at http://sasolinzalofoundation.org.za
+To download these workbooks or learn more about the project, visit the Sasol Inzalo Foundation website at http://sasolinzalofoundation.org.za on an adventure to explore the world around us.